-The benefits of adopting a structured project management method
+The benefits of a structured project management methodology

 Trying to run a project without the aid of a project management method can be compared to embarking on a journey without a map.
 You might have a clear idea about your chosen destination, but how are you going to get there?
 What should you take with you?
 What will happen if you encounter problems or threats along the way?
 This would be a great article to show your boss the benefits of project management training.